 Scholarships for felons

 A scholarship is very similar to a grant but the main difference is where the money comes from.
 Scholarships are generally given by organizations or schools and do not need paid back.
 It is very possible for a felon to get a scholarship and you should apply for everyone possible.
-Here is a list of scholarships you can apply for.
+Here is a some scholarships you can apply for.
 We do not know of any scholarships for felons only but you will be able to apply for 99% of them out there anyway.
 Often times writing an essay can earn you $1,000 to $5,000 for school or college.

 Loans For Felons